BHP SCORE FAQ

 How are essays scored?

-Essays are scored against a single standard rubric for the course, with exemplars at each level for each of the four rubric components: content knowledge, writing mechanics, use of evidence, and argument.
-For detailed scoring information, download the Investigation Scoring Guide.
+Essays are scored against a single standard rubric (the BHP Writing Rubric) for the course, with exemplars at each level for each of the five rubric components: claim and focus; analysis and evidence; organization; language and style; and applying BHP Concepts.

 How long does it take to get results?